DX Heroes logo

 pull-request-header: ":robot: Merge this PR to release a new version"

-Note that if the main branch of your project has a different name than master (for example main), you need to change this on Line 13.
+If your project's main branch has a different name than master (for example main), change it on line 13.

-1. If your SDK has been released before, make sure that the commit with the latest release has a version tag attached to it (in the format "v2.1.1") and that this tag has been pushed to GitHub.
-The release-please tool determines the next version number based on this tag.
-Unless such a tag exists, release-please will suggest "v1.0.0" as the next version number.
+1. If you have released your SDK before, make sure the commit of the latest release has a version tag attached (in the format "v2.1.1") and that the tag is pushed to GitHub. release-please reads this tag to work out the next version number.
+Without such a tag, release-please proposes "v1.0.0" as the next version.

-2. Commit all these changes and push them into the GitHub repository.
-Now the workflow is set up.
-The next time someone adds something releasable with a conventional commit message (i.e. with a prefix fix: or feat:), release-please will open a pull request.
-As you add new code, the pull request will be updated automatically.
-When you are eventually ready to roll out a new version of your SDK, simply merge this pull request.
+2. Commit all of these changes and push them to the GitHub repository.
+The workflow is now set up.
+The next time someone adds something releasable with a conventional commit message (a fix: or feat: prefix), release-please opens a pull request.
+As you add more code, it updates that pull request automatically.
+When you are ready to roll out a new SDK version, you simply merge it.

-Your commit messages should follow the Conventional Commits format for release-please to be able to determine the significance of your changes and generate the correct version number.
-This means that you should follow a specific format for your commit messages, such as "feat: add new feature" for a new feature, "fix: resolve bug" for a bug fix, and "chore: update dependencies" for a non-code change.
-By using this format consistently, you can ensure that release-please generates version numbers and changelogs correctly based on the significance of your changes.
-You can, however, always update the changelog manually in the open pull request before the release.
+Your commit messages need to follow the Conventional Commits format so release-please can judge the significance of your changes and pick the right version number.
+That means a specific format: "feat: add new feature" for a feature, "fix: resolve bug" for a fix, and "chore: update dependencies" for a non-code change.
+Use it consistently and release-please generates correct version numbers and changelogs.
+You can still edit the changelog by hand in the open pull request before you release.

 Publish the SDK

-1. Before publishing your SDK for the first time, you need to create an npm account at npmjs.com.
+1. Before you publish your SDK for the first time, create an npm account at npmjs.com.

-2. Go to your Account > Access Tokens and generate a new Classic Token with type Automation.
-You can find more info about npm tokens here.
+2. Go to your Account > Access Tokens and generate a new Classic Token of type Automation.
+Here is more info about npm tokens.

 3. Copy the token.

-4. Go to the GitHub page of your project.
-Go to Settings > Security > Secrets and Variables > Actions and click on the "New repository secret" button.
+4. Open your project's GitHub page.
+Go to Settings > Security > Secrets and Variables > Actions and click "New repository secret".

 5. Enter NPM_TOKEN in the Name field.

-6. Enter the token you copied in Step 3 in the Secret field.
-Click on the "Add secret" button to confirm.
+6. Paste the token from step 3 into the Secret field.
+Click "Add secret" to confirm.

-Now your npm token is securely stored in your repository and can be accessed by your GitHub Action.
-When the GitHub Action runs, it will use the token to authenticate with the npm registry and publish your SDK.
+Your npm token is now stored securely in your repository, and your GitHub Action can read it.
+When the Action runs, it uses the token to authenticate with the npm registry and publish your SDK.

-Note that you should never share your npm token with anyone and avoid committing it to your codebase.
-By using secrets, you can ensure that your token is only accessible to authorized users and that it is not exposed in your code.
+Never share your npm token with anyone, and never commit it to your codebase.
+Secrets keep your token accessible only to authorized users and out of your code.

-You can set up a GitHub Action that will automatically publish your SDK to the npm repository after you push a release commit into the GitHub origin repository:
+You can set up a GitHub Action that publishes your SDK to the npm repository automatically after you push a release commit to the GitHub origin repository:

-1. In your project, go to the folder .github/workflows (or create it if it does not exist yet) and create a new configuration YAML file.
-Name it for example npm-publish.yml.
+1. In your project, open the .github/workflows folder (or create it if it does not exist yet) and create a new YAML configuration file.
+Name it, for example, npm-publish.yml.

 # This workflow will publish a package to npmjs.com when a release is created